 Legal Checklist for Pool Service Companies

-• Pool service software documenting every visit with photos, GPS, checklists
+- Pool service software documenting every visit with photos, GPS, and checklists

 This guide is for informational purposes.
 Legal requirements vary by state and locality.
 Consult a licensed attorney for advice specific to your business and jurisdiction.

-Start your free trial → — EZ Pool Biller documents every visit with GPS-verified timestamps, watermarked photos, completed checklists, and chemical readings — your best protection in any dispute.
+Start your free trial → — EZ Pool Biller is complete pool service management software that documents every visit with GPS-verified timestamps, watermarked photos, completed checklists, and chemical readings, giving your business stronger protection in any dispute.